idhruvs/custom-react-search/README.md

 3. `hasClickedOutside`
     - Utility to check if 'clickevent' has occurred outside the DOM Node whose reference is passed as arguement     to the function.

+### Notes:

+1. The current application-funcationality is developed around the auto-complete feature keeping in mind the requirement.
+Hence the suggestions only popup when there is a 'change' in the input text.